untrustedmodders/plugify-metamod-loader/README.md

 ## Getting Started

 1. **Installation:**
-   - Download the latest build from [here](https://github.com/untrustedmodders/plugify-source-2/releases/).
+   - Download the latest build from [here](https://github.com/untrustedmodders/plugify-metamod-loader/releases/).
-   - Detailed installation instructions can be found in the [Installation Guide](docs/installation.md).
+   - Detailed installation instructions can be found in the [Installation Guide](https://plugify.net/use-cases/metamod-plugin/installation).

 2. **Usage:**
-   - Explore the [Usage Guide](docs/usage.md) for detailed instructions on creating server-side mods, installing language modules, and maximizing the potential of Plugify.
+   - Explore the [Usage Guide](https://plugify.net/essentials/installation) for detailed instructions on creating server-side mods, installing language modules, and maximizing the potential of Plugify.

 3. **Examples:**
-   - Check out the [Examples](https://github.com/untrustedmodders/plugify-source-2/examples/) directory for sample mods and use cases to kickstart your modding journey with Plugify.
+   - Check out the [Examples](https://plugify.net/plugins/s2sdk/guides/) directory for samples and use cases to kickstart your modding journey with Plugify.

 ## Requirements
 - [Metamod:Source](https://www.sourcemm.net/downloads.php/?branch=master) - build 1219 or higher